cerebrux/.dotfiles/README.md

 * shellcheck : Is used by Neomake plugin to check your shell scripts
 * Jump : It learns from you by keeping track of the directories you visit.

-For Ubunut/Debian and derivatives you can install the dependencies by running:
+For Ubunut/Debian and officially supported derivatives you can install the dependencies by running:

 ```
 sudo apt install fonts-firacode git nodejs npm tmux zsh shellcheck kitty